-I’d buy them but regardless of cost or brand they didn’t last.
-Being inexperienced, I just put this down to the brushes being poorly made, nothing is made as well as they used to be I’d think.
+I’d buy them but regardless of cost or brand, they didn’t last.
+Being inexperienced back then, I just put this down to the brushes being poorly made, nothing is made as well as they used to be I’d think.

-It claims to clean brushes after acrylic, oils and watercolours painting and having used it for some time now it really does work, even shifting truly gummed up brushes and does a much better job than the usual cleaning fluids.
+It claims to clean brushes after acrylic, oil or watercolour painting and having used it for some time now it really does work, even shifting truly gummed-up brushes and does a much better job than the usual cleaning fluids.

 It also acts as a preserver.
 After cleaning, a wipe over with the stuff and then shaping it keeps them in better condition for next use.